 Prothena (PRTA) Received its Third Buy in a Row

-After BTIG and H.C.
-Wainwright gave Prothena (NASDAQ: PRTA) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
-Analyst Jay Olson maintained a Buy rating on Prothena today and set a price target of $35.00.
-The company’s shares closed last Thursday at $15.70, close to its 52-week high of $15.85.
+After BTIG and Oppenheimer gave Prothena (NASDAQ: PRTA) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Andrew Fein reiterated a Buy rating on Prothena today and set a price target of $33.00.
+The company’s shares closed last Thursday at $15.70, close to its 52-week high of $16.25.

-According to TipRanks.com, Olson is a 4-star analyst with an average return of 7.5% and a 51.8% success rate.
-Olson covers the Healthcare sector, focusing on stocks such as Constellation Pharmaceuticals, Frequency Therapeutics, and Enanta Pharmaceuticals.
+According to TipRanks.com, Fein is a 5-star analyst with an average return of 28.5% and a 62.1% success rate.
+Fein covers the Healthcare sector, focusing on stocks such as DBV Technologies SA – American, Global Blood Therapeutics, and Deciphera Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Prothena with a $27.75 average price target, implying a 75.3% upside from current levels.
-In a report issued on February 4, H.C.
-Wainwright also reiterated a Buy rating on the stock with a $33.00 price target.
+Currently, the analyst consensus on Prothena is a Strong Buy with an average price target of $28.20, implying a 78.1% upside from current levels.
+In a report issued on February 3, Oppenheimer also maintained a Buy rating on the stock with a $35.00 price target.

 See today’s analyst top recommended stocks >>